 Leslie Lamport invented Latex, but even more importantly gave the world a way to think about time keeping that results in correctness, performance and reliability in geo distributed systems.
 His paper “Time, Clocks, and the Ordering of Events in a Distributed System” helped us create our logical clock and causal ordering implementations.

-Apache Bookkeeper - A scalable, fault-tolerant, and low-latency storage service optimized for real-time workloads
+Macrometa uses Apache Bookkeeper & ZooKeeper for a scalable, fault-tolerant, and low-latency storage service optimized for real-time workloads